 8 The international core dataset only contains up to three inheritances/gifts.
 In other words, it does not contain any additional inheritances/gifts.
 Over one-quarter of households reported intergenerational transfers and gifts.
-Of these around 1% reported more than three.
+Of these below than 1% reported more than three.

-Up to this point, almost all questions (of course, excluding those about the sociodemographic makeup of the household) focused on the household as a whole.
 In contrast, the questions in the three subsequent sections of the HFCS questionnaire, with a few exceptions, related to individual household members aged 16 years and above rather than to the household as a whole.